 Whilst this is a protected characteristic which is not monitored through self disclosure on the HR system, central records are held in relation to those staff who are pregnant or take maternity leave during the period.
-In the session 15/16 we had four members of staff begin maternity leave and two members of staff who returned from maternity leave.
-Of the two staff who returned both requested a return on a part time basis (they were full time staff before the maternity leave period) and this was accepted.
+In the session 16/17 we had five members of staff begin maternity leave and in the session 17/18 we had three members of staff begin maternity leave.

 As an organisation with a high proportion of female staff, it is not surprising perhaps that we have a larger number of pregnant staff and maternity periods than might be expected of an organisation of our size.
 We believe that those staff are well supported with maternity provisions which are more generous than statutory provisions, a positive approach in relation to flexible working and also a specific contact person for those who are embarking on maternity periods and are navigating through the relevant requirements and implications.
-There is always room for improvement however and the college is currently benchmarking it's performance against Tommy's accreditation.